Barbering Schools in Indiana

 Continuing education required

-Indiana barber licenses expire on September 1 every 4 years.
-If your license has been expired more than 3 years, you must re-take the practical exam to get re-licensed.
+Indiana barber licenses expire on September 1 every 2 years.
 The cost to renew cosmetology licenses in Indiana is $40, but if you are late there is an additional $50 penalty.
 Indiana does not currently require additional cosmetology continuing education hours to renew.

 Indiana Barbering Careers